Thank you! Your submission has been received!

 Once you have a good idea of your competition, you should next gather and analyze data about your market share, both compared to your competitors and over time.
 Even if you think you’re growing at a solid pace, that pace may not be enough to keep up with competitors who are growing more quickly.

-At Pattern, we help brands increase their awareness with a marketplace performance score, which analyzes data on product traffic, conversion, and price to illuminate missed revenue growth opportunities.
+Pattern helps brands increase their awareness with a marketplace performance score, which analyzes data on product traffic, conversion, and price to illuminate missed revenue growth opportunities.
 Some factors that contribute to this score include how your listings look, whether they’re SEO optimized, and your response rate to consumer questions.
+No matter how you decide to stay on top of your brand’s ecommerce data, make sure you’re seeing the whole picture—isolated data means very little if it doesn’t tell you about your missed opportunities and how you compare to competitors.

 2. Traffic: Focus on advertising as a key lever to increase your organic traffic and build your business